Thermax1/Thermax1.github.io/_posts/2025-01-15-90-day-security-challenge-Day 1.md

 The last part of the lab set-up involved installing two Splunk Apps, but I haven't really used them yet.
 I can write more about them as the days go on.

-With the lab set-up complete and running, i am now ready to go onto Task#1: Detection of Unauthorized Access on Linux Blocked by Fail2Ban.
+With the lab set-up complete and running, i am now ready to go onto <a href="../_posts/2025-01-15-90-day-security-challenge-Day 1.md" target="_blank"> Task #1: Detection of Unauthorized Access on Linux Blocked by Fail2Ban.</a>